aminekhadraoui/js-project-starter-kit/README.md

-# 🚀 Full Stack Framework Builder
+# 🚀 Full Stack Framework

 > Build complete web applications with custom HTML-like tags - from UI to database!